TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GuidelinesAdministrators/RestrictAccessToFiles.rst

 .. hint::

-   TYPO3 provides a recommended :file:`.htacess` file.
+   TYPO3 provides a recommended :file:`.htaccess` file.
    See :ref:`t3start:system-environment` .

 To increase protection of TYPO3 instances, the Core Team however decided to